 Property and equipment are recorded at cost, if purchased, or at fair value at the date of gift, if donated.
 Expenditures that extend the remaining useful lives of property are capitalized and the cost of routine maintenance and repairs is charged to expense as incurred.
-During the year ended June 30, 2021, the Society received a donation of real estate appraised for \$1,374,000, which is recorded as donations and bequests in the statement of activities.
-Capital improvements are typically contributed as assets to the City.
-See Note 12.
+All land, buildings, exhibits and other physical assets used by the Society are the property of the City and capital improvements related to these assets are expensed as incurred.